 Meetings and corporate events have been returning for almost a year now.
 People are back in the office and large corporations have been given the green light to travel since the beginning of this year.
 Most of this has been because Florida has always had few restrictions regarding COVID.
 Ironically, we’ve seen several meetings advertising similar mask mandates and vax requirements at their home office, but ditching the protocols once they were here.

 Meetings and corporate events have come back strong.
 We had about a 20 percent increase starting in March compared to 2019 numbers, and from what we can see, this won’t be stopping anytime soon.
 I think the demands and requests are similar to 2019, but we are educating them on how our industry has changed and that we are still dealing with staffing issues and other challenges.
 Once we explain this to them, they seem to understand and become easier to work with in my opinion.

 Matthew Johnston, President

 AJL International in Irving, Texas

-Quite a few meetings and site inspections for upcoming meetings and conferences have returned to Vienna in the past couple of weeks.
-Clients are eager to get back to in-person/hybrid meetings, so we´re expecting a very busy second half of the year.
+Quite a few meetings and site inspections for upcoming meetings and conferences have returned to Vienna in recent weeks.
+Clients are eager to get back to in-person/hybrid meetings, so we’re expecting a very busy second half of the year.
 Demands and expectations vary; some still focus on implementing COVID-protocols while others are 100 percent back to normal.
 They expect the same level of service as before but are a bit more focused on how the cancellation/change policy is applied, and there are more last-minute changes than before.